zenml-io/zenml/docs/book/component-gallery/artifact-stores/custom.md

 [ZenML base.Dockerfile](https://github.com/zenml-io/zenml/blob/main/docker/base.Dockerfile)
 and using that to redeploy your ZenML instance or by installing the respective packages in the deployed environment manually.

+Furthermore, the custom artifact store instance needs to be configured in a way that allows authenticating to the backend without relying on the local environment, e.g., by embedding the authentication credentials in the stack component configuration or by referencing a secret.